Morphological Analysis of the Polarized Synchrotron Emission with WMAP and Planck: Non-Gaussian Simulations

 \subsection{Tuning and Results}

 We have described above the method we use to generate polarized synchrotron simulations on scales below $6^\circ$.
 The level of non-Gaussianity of the simulations is controlled by the two parameters $(\epsilon, \delta )$ in equation~\ref{eq:Htr1}-\ref{eq:Htr2}, which are related respectively to the skewness $S$ and kurtosis $K$ of the maps.
-Similarly to equation~\ref{chiMF}, we define the quantities which measure the deviation between data and simulations as